-An initial diamond drilling program (approximately 400 meters) is currently being readied to commence in early September to test high grade targets in the smaller Pokukrom West deposit.
-This will set the stage for the balance of the planned 3,700 meter diamond drilling program on the Pokukrom deposits, scheduled to be conducted in Q4 of 2021.
+An initial diamond drilling program (approximately 400 meters) commenced in October 2021 to test high grade targets in the smaller Pokukrom West deposit.
+This will set the stage for the balance of the planned 3,700 meter diamond drilling program on the Pokukrom deposits.